LeonorPDX/LeonorPDX.github.io/_posts/2021-01-02-web_accessibility_part_3.markdown

 ## Multimedia: Images, Audio and Video

 The web used to be a text based medium, but that changed when we gave browsers the ability to display images.
-Now there are literally thousands of hours of audio and video on the web hundreds of billions of images.
+Now there are literally hundreds of billions of images on the web and billions of hours of audio and video recordings.
+On YouTube alone, 500 hours of video are uploaded *every minute*.

 Audio and video are very rich media; they convey a lot of very nuanced information.
 How do we ensure that users with differing abilities get to experience this richness?
 The first questions we should ask are “what is the purpose of this content?” and “how will people use this content?”